Softcolon-Technology/TEMPLATE_BACKEND_NODEJS/README.md

 # Running instructions

 Provide PORT in .env.
 If not provided server will run at port 3000

+## Using Docker

+### On Development

+- To build `docker-compose -f docker-compose.dev.yaml build`
+- To build and run `docker-compose -f docker-compose.dev.yaml up`
+- To rebuild and run `docker-compose -f docker-compose.dev.yaml up --build`

+### On Production

+- To build `docker-compose -f docker-compose.prod.yaml build`
+- To build and run `docker-compose -f docker-compose.prod.yaml up`
+- To rebuild and run `docker-compose -f docker-compose.prod.yaml up --build`

 ### Running without docker